The grotto cave in the Bruce Peninsula National Park, the northern part of the Bruce Trail

 There are a few options for hiking the Bruce Trail near Collingwood:

-• Beaver Valley Loop Trail, an 8km (13-mile) loop trail, with lots of Georgian Bay lookout views.
-See details here.
+• Beaver Valley Loop Trail, an 8km (13-mile) loop trail, with very scenic Georgian Bay lookout views.

 Mono Cliffs Provincial Park is located along the Bruce Trail.
 From the summit of the Lookout Trail, you can even make out the skyline of Toronto on a clear day.